varnish/varnish-wiki/source/content/tutorials/varnish/vcl.rst

 **Note:** This ``builtin.vcl`` file is just for Varnish users to see what is present in the built-in file.
 Editing this VCL doesn't affect anything.
-Any VCL you want to add goes in the /etc/varnish/default.vcl
+Any VCL you want to add goes into /etc/varnish/default.vcl

 If you want to recreate your own VCL, we recommend you make changes in the `example.vcl`.
 You will find that file in this location if you are a debian user: